nmwsharp/polyscope-docs/docs/basics/program_options.md

     This option controls the use of the preferences file.
 If `false`, if will be neither written nor read.
 Default: `true`.

-??? func "bool options::alwaysRedraw"
+??? func "`#!cpp bool options::alwaysRedraw`"

     ##### always redraw

     Polyscope is designed to use lazy rendering: the scene is only re-drawn if it has changed since the last time it was drawn.
-This can dramatically reduce resource consumption, and keeps the immediate GUI responsive even on scenes which are irresponsibly large for the user's graphics card capabilities.
+This can dramatically reduce resource consumption, and keeps the immediate GUI responsive even on scenes which are irresponsibly large for the machine's graphics capabilities.

     If this option is `true`, the scene will be redrawn on every main loop iteration no matter what, circumventing the lazy drawing features.
 Default: `false`.